Where to Find the Best Healthy Festive Recipes

 Nadia Lim’s Gingerbread Decorations: These are a fun idea and the kids can get involved in decorating them too.

-My Strawberry Tarts: These strawberry tarts have my filling recipe and the pastry cases are from Bianca’s Little Lemon Tarts.
+My Strawberry Tarts: These strawberry tarts have my filling recipe and the pastry cases are from Wholefood Simply’s Little Lemon Tarts recipe.

 My Chocolate Truffles: These truffles are easy to make, just make sure you use good quality dark chocolate.
 You can make two or three different flavours and I think they’re another lovely home made gift.